Just Buried: Awards

 Just Buried has been nominated for, and won two awards; in 2007, Chaz Thorne won the Atlantic Canadian Award for Best Director at the Atlantic Film Festival.
 In 2008, Chaz Thorne won another award for his work on the film.
 The Jury Award for Best of the Fest was given to Thorne at the Santa Cruz Film Festival.

-Production & Release
+Production and release

 Just Buried was filmed in locations including Halifax, Nova Scotia, Canada and Windsor, Nova Scotia, Canada.
 The production designer for the film is William Flemming.
 Set decoration for the whole movie was done by Darlene Lewis.
 Costumes for the film were designed by Kate Rose who coordinated with key makeup artist Betty Belmore.

 The film was initially released at the Toronto International Film Festival on September 9, 2007.
 The Canada wide release of the film came a less than a year later on July 25, 2008.
 The film was also released in the United States on October 3, 2008.